lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

  DisconnectPeer attempts to disconnect one peer from another identified by a given pubKey.
-In the case that we currently ahve a pending or active channel with the target peer, then
+In the case that we currently have a pending or active channel with the target peer, then this action will be not be allowed.

 ```shell

 $ lncli disconnect [command options] <pubkey>

 # --node_key value  The hex-encoded compressed public key of the peer to disconnect from
 ```

 ```python